BirthdayResearch/defichain-wallet/.github/ISSUE_TEMPLATE/3-general.md

 ---
 name: General question
-about: General question about using DeFi Fiber
+about: General question about using DeFi Wallet
 labels: kind/question
 ---